 Child and Adult Care Food Program (CACFP):

-: The Food, Conservation, and Energy Act of 2008 renamed the federal program the Supplemental Nutrition Assistance Program (SNAP) effective October 1, 2008.
-SNAP is designed to promote the general welfare and safeguard the health and well-being of the nation’s population by raising the levels of nutrition among low-income households.
-The program is called the Food Stamp Program in Missouri.
+Supplemental Nutrition Assistance Program: SNAP is designed to promote the general welfare and safeguard the health and well-being of the nation’s population by raising the levels of nutrition among low-income households.
+The program was previously referred to as the Food Stamp Program in Missouri.

 Missouri Early Head Start/Child Care Partnership Project